The Caunton Manor Stud BE Young Horse National Championships are held annually at Osberton International Horse Trials in Nottinghamshire.

 The Six and Seven Year Old Championships are open to horses qualified to compete in a CCI2*-S (six year olds) and CCI3*-S (seven year olds).
 Six year old horses must have at least one BE Point.

-The Four and Five Year Old Championships
+The Five Year Old Championships

 Qualifiers for five year old horses are held throughout the season at venues across the UK.